aarthipriya2021/programming-overview-interview-questions-answers/Javascript_overview_interview-Qns.md

 **When to Use a Callback?** <br>
 *Where callbacks really shine are in asynchronous functions, where one function has to wait for another function (like waiting for a file to load).*

+### Asynchronous JavaScript
+> Functions running in parallel with other functions are called asynchronous <br> A good example is JavaScript setTimeout()

 </details>